Episode 7: Why've You Brought That?

 GJ day 47 starts with new groom Thomas Beech turning up at Shibden: in fact Anne was to meet him in York when she sets off, having already asked Mariana to sort out his new clothes: "Should be much obliged to get him an undress suit Oxford-mixture jacket & waistcoat & plush breeches & plain yellow buttons which would do till get to London... would pay her for the livery & things for Leamington when we meet" (26-Dec-1832)

-In the next scene Thomas Sowden comes to Fenny Royd to ask Mr Washington for his daughter's hand.
-This couldn't have happened: not only because "Thomas Sowden" didn't exist, but because Susannah
+In the next scene Thomas Sowden comes to Fenny Royd to ask Mr Washington for his daughter's hand - although in real life "Thomas Sowden" didn't exist and the real Susannah

 Washington was only eight or nine in 1833.